openbci-archive/OpenBCI_NodeJS/README.md

 ### OpenBCIBoard (options)

-Create new instance of an OpenBCI board on `portName`.
+Create new instance of an OpenBCI board.

 **_options (optional)_**